Prag8855/aab/content/guides/anmeldung-in-english-berlin.md

 **[How to choose liability insurance ➞](/guides/haftpflichtversicherung)**

-When you move into an apartment, you must do a few things: lower your rent, put your name on the mailbox, deduct your moving costs, and more.
+When you move into an apartment, you must do a few things: lower your rent, get your name on your mailbox, deduct your moving costs, and more.

 **[Moving into a new apartment ➞](/guides/moving-in#after-the-move)**